 Please see below for Frequently Asked Questions about COVID-19 regarding student life.

 It is our shared responsibility to support and protect the health and wellbeing of all members of our community.
-The Drake Compact will serve as our guiding expectations for our own behavior and the behavior of others.

 Those who do not comply with our protocols will receive follow-up communication regarding our expectations.
 If there is a continued disregard of a University directive, the student will be charged with Disorderly Conduct through the Code of Student Conduct and will be unable to remain on campus for the remainder of the semester, thereby jeopardizing their ability to stay enrolled in coursework.
-In cases of severe or pervasive disregard to the Drake Compact and University policies, students will be placed on Interim Administrative Leave.
+In cases of severe or pervasive disregard to University policies, students will be placed on Interim Administrative Leave.

 Yes.
 If a student disregards University requirements related to our expectations surrounding on-campus COVID-19-related protocols, they can be charged with Disorderly Conduct through the Code of Student Conduct.
 Sanctions may include a University reprimand, removal from on-campus housing, being trespassed from campus property for a specified period of time, placement on non-academic probation, suspension, and/or expulsion.